MicroBahner/MobaTools/README.md

 Released versions can be installed by means of the library manager in arduino IDE

+#### supported processors
+- AVR ATmega
+- AVR ATtiny, if it has the 16-bit timer 1 and a SPI or USI hardware
+- STM32F103x processors ( the core of Roger Clark must be used )
+- ESP32
+- ESP8266 ( with some restrictions, Stepper via SPI does not work )

 A documentation file in [german](MobaTools-23-de.pdf) and [english](MobaTools-23-en.pdf) is provided.

 **Latest changes:**